facorread/wasm-agent-based-models/README.md

 ## Getting started

 To get started with wasm-agent-based models, decent knowledge of html, css, and javascript is required.
-You should also read the [Rust and WebAssembly book], and follow the setup instructions therein.
-Installing `npm` is optional.
+You should also read the [Rust and WebAssembly book], and follow the setup instructions therein. `npm` is strongly recommended.

 After you have started with [rust-agent-based-models], [Clone this repository] (`https://github.com/facorread/wasm-agent-based-models.git`) and use your favorite terminal to run `wasm-pack build --target web`.
 Follow the instructions on screen.